CAMP HIGHLIGHT REEL

 PGA CAMP VIDEO

-We are very excited to announce our selection as an
+We are very excited to be a founding site as an

 Junior Summer Camp Location!

 Summer golf camps are a great way to introduce juniors to golf, have lots of fun, and meet new friends.

 Our summer camps focus on building solid fundamentals in the most important parts of the game: putting, chipping, and the full swing with irons and woods.

 We also make sure to have plenty of fun with golf-related games and activities.

 We also make sure to introduce them to real golf on the course.

 HALF-DAY Sessions run June, July, and August, Monday thru Thursday, from 9:00 am to 12:00 pm.
 Check-in starts at 8:40.
 Pick-up is at 12:00.

 Sessions are divided into three 1-hour blocks.
 Campers rotate through three different stations each hour, which includes instruction, practice, and learning games.

 FULL-DAY Sessions run June, July, and August, Monday thru Thursday, from 9:00-4:00.
 Check-in starts at 8:40.
 Pick-up is at 4:00.